The Balloon Buster

 At 5 a.m. the countryside near St. Mihiel reverberated with the sound of artillery as the first American offensive of World War I began.
 At Rembercourt anxious pilots wolfed down a quick breakfast, eager to become airborne and do their part to support the men on the ground.
 Their orders were to take to the skies to protect American balloons, but not to cross the trenches to engage enemy aircraft over hostile territory unless it was to conclude an engagement that had begun over friendly lines.
 Enemy balloons were to be identified, their location noted, but there was no standing order to attack beyond the trenches.

 The early morning jitters were not helped by the steady rain that grounded all early aerial patrols for the 27th, and not until 7:30 a.m. did the squadron get any of its pilots in the sky.
 When at last the first Spads took off, the flight consisted of eight pilots streaking out towards...and (despite earlier orders) across, the lines of battle.
-Instead of flying in previously ordered three-man formations, all eight Spads hit the heavens like spreading shot.
+Instead of flying in previously ordered three-man formations, all eight Spads hit the heavens like spreading shots.

 One of the first pilots out was Joe Wehner.
 Shortly after takeoff he sighted a balloon near Montsec and fired 100 rounds into it.
 Quickly the German ground crew began winching the Drachen to the ground, and by the time Wehner had turned to make another run, the sausage was safely in its nest.

-Lieutenant Leo Dawson sighted a line of enemy balloons, but avoided them after duly noting their position.
+Lieutenant Leo Dawson sighted a line of enemy balloons but avoided them after duly noting their position.
 He did manage to strafe enemy trenches before landing to refuel at Erize.
 Less than three hours after the patrol began, he was back at Rembercourt where he was quickly joined by the 27th's leading pilot Donald Hudson, who had seen no action other than to fire on a few vehicles in the city of St. Mihiel.

-The day would not be totally uneventful for Allied fliers however.
+The day would not be totally uneventful for Allied fliers, however.
 First Lieutenant David Putnam of the 139th Pursuit Squadron was America's top pilot with thirteen victories (8 of these flying with the French before transferring to the US Air Corps), a role he had held since the death of Lieutenant Frank Bayless back in June.
 On the opening day of the offensive, the American "Ace of Aces" was shot down and killed.
-Though Allied pilots would claim more than a dozen victories that first day, Wehner was unsuccessful in his efforts to get credit for his balloon, leaving only one man to gain a victory for the entire 1st Pursuit Group.
+Though Allied pilots would claim more than a dozen victories that the first day, Wehner was unsuccessful in his efforts to get credit for his balloon, leaving only one man to gain a victory for the entire 1st Pursuit Group.
 It would be the only confirmed balloon victory for any American pilot that day.

 Lieutenant Frank Luke was near Marieulles, well out of his sector, when he saw the large black shape hanging steadily in the morning skies.
 Banking and turning 180 degrees, he climbed high above the Drachen, intent on fulfilling the statement he had made before he took off that morning, that he was going to bag a balloon.

 High above now, he pushed the stick to the firewall, stood his Spad on its nose, and began his dive.
 The air around him shook with explosions as a curtain of Archie was hastily put around his target.
 Shrapnel ripped through the canvas of his wings and taught wires strained and snapped.
 Staring straight ahead he continued his dive, straight into the enemy balloon, opening up with his guns only when he was so close it would take great skill to avoid a collision.
-In the wicker basket hanging below the large black sausage Lieutenant Willi Klemm tried to jump and parachute to safety, only to become fouled in the rigging.
+In the wicker basket hanging below the large black sausage, Lieutenant Willi Klemm tried to jump and parachute to safety, only to become fouled in the rigging.
 Below, the ground crew was anxiously winching the Drachen to its nest, as Luke banked to come back for another pass.

 The skies continued to explode around the balloon and heavy machinegun fire tore through the skies, as Frank Luke made a loop and a half-roll to come in on his second pass.
 Moving even closer this time, he opened fire to rake a line of holes across the Drachen's side.
-Still, the balloon refused to die as he hammered it with every round he could, until both guns jammed.
+Still, the balloon refused to die as he hammered it with every round he could until both guns jammed.
 Circling for a third pass, he reached under his seat, pulled out a hammer, and slammed it against his guns to clear them.

 Few pilots dared to attack balloons, much less make a second pass if the first attack failed.
 Frank Luke would not be denied.
 Climbing in a chandelle as he hammered at his guns to free them, he flipped over on his back and came in again, machineguns blazing at the rapidly descending orb.
 Suddenly a white cloud erupted upward, nearly engulfing his Spad as intense heat threatened to burn him alive.
 Coaxing all the RPMs his now ailing engine could muster, he burst through the explosion to see the enemy balloon collapse in a sea of flame.
 With a smile, he turned towards friendly lines.